y6mo/brain_corp/README.md

 Setup:
 1. Type in terminal the following command: `git clone https://github.com/y6mo/brain_corp.git`
 2. cd into the cloned directory: `cd brain_corp`
-3. install node if you do not have it: https://nodejs.org/en/download/
+3. install node if you don't have it: https://nodejs.org/en/download/
 4. install dependencies: `npm install`

 To run: